This post may contain affiliate links. Please read our disclosure policy.

 Step 1: Prep the steaks

-1. Pound: Place the round steaks in a resealable plastic bag and use a mallet to thin and tenderize the steaks.
+1. Pound: Place the round steaks in a resealable plastic bag and use a meat mallet to thin and tenderize the steaks.
 Plan on hitting them hard because this is a rather tough cut of meat.

 2. Prepare ingredients: Once all the steaks have been flattened, prepare the flour mixture and egg wash in flat bottom containers that are big enough to fit the entire steak.